Tourism in Rwanda: Congo Nile Trail

+The Congo Nile Trail is a hiking and mountain biking trail along the Congo Nile Divide between Rusizi and Rubavu.
+The trail has eight biking stages and 10 hiking stages.
+Each stage takes one day to complete and there is food and accommodation at the end of each stage.
+The trail passes through the scenery of Lake Kivu and the green Rwandan hills.
+It passes through five districts, Rubavu, Rutsiro, Karongi, Nyamasheke and Rusizi.
+The Congo Nile Trail also passes by two of Rwanda's five national parks: Nyungwe Forest National Park and Gishwati-Mukura Forest National Park.

 King's Palace Museum

-The star attraction at King's Palace Museum, which is one of Rwanda’s eight national museums, is the sacred inyambo cows due to their staggeringly large horns.
-Throughout the day traditional singers lull the cows into a mellow state by belting poems, which is a ritual unique to Rwanda.
+The star attraction at King's Palace Museum, one of Rwanda's eight national museums, is the sacred Inyambo cows with staggeringly large horns.
+Throughout the day, traditional singers lull the cows into a mellow state by belting poems, which is a ritual unique to Rwanda.

 The museum showcases a replica of a king's palace from the 15th century with a thatched roof, royal hut, and a fresh milk hut traditionally run by an unmarried woman.

-It contains the colonial-style home that was once the royal residence of King Mutara III Rudahigwa in the mid 20th century.
+The museum contains the colonial-style home that was once the royal residence of King Mutara III Rudahigwa in the mid 20th century.
 The interior design strikingly blends Rwandan patterns with European-style furniture (some of which were actually owned by the king).

 Ethnographic Museum

-One of Africa's best collections of ethnological and archaeological artifacts can be found in Rwanda's ethnographic museum, located about 130 kilometers south of Kigali in the Huye District.
+One of Africa's best collections of ethnological and archaeological artifacts can be found in Rwanda's Ethnographic Museum, located about 130 kilometers south of Kigali in the Huye District.
 Belgium gifted the museum to the city in 1989 in honor of the 25th anniversary of Rwandan independence.

-The ethnographic museum's seven galleries take visitors back in time to pre-colonial Rwanda.
+The museum's seven galleries take visitors back in time to pre-colonial Rwanda.
 The galleries hold a collection of woven baskets, traditional garments made from animal hides, woven grass spears and bows, musical drums from hundreds of years ago, and old farming tools.

 The museum also hosts live handicraft demonstrations.

 Kigali Genocide Memorial

-Inaugurated on the 10th anniversary of the Rwandan Genocide, the Kigali Genocide Memorial at Gisozi is where 250,000 victims have been buried.
-This memorial serves to educate how the genocide against the Tutsi took shape, and in addition, it also examines other genocides that took place during the 20th century.
+Inaugurated on the 10th anniversary of the Rwandan Genocide, the Kigali Genocide Memorial at Gisozi is where 250,000 victims were buried.
+This memorial serves to educate how the genocide against the Tutsi took shape, and it also examines other genocides that took place during the 20th century.

-The wall of names is dedicated to those who died, though many of the victims of the genocide are unknown and names have yet to be found, so it is still a work in progress.
+The wall of names is dedicated to those who died, though many of the victims of the genocide are unknown and names have yet to be found, so it is a work in progress.

 The memorial gardens provide a place for quiet contemplation about the history of the genocide against the Tutsi.
 While the largest memorial is in Kigali, the genocide touched all corners of Rwanda, and as such there are many emotionally charged memorials located throughout the country.
 Some areas are simple as a quiet garden space for contemplation, while others are larger and hold relics, remains, and exhibits on the genocide itself.